GaryChenMesser/os_project1_2018/report.md

 ### Kernel Scheduler

+At the beginning, we thouth we need to modify scheduler in kernel, because we didn't see "USER SPACE".
+We know the another class need to implement "weighted rr" policy in kernel, and they have a handout.
+We took a look how they implement new schedule policy in linux kernel version `2.6.x`.
+However, the current linux kernel is `4.17.x`, so the code is very different from `2.6` to `4.17`.
+Also, knowing how to do "weighted rr" is helpless, becuase `SJF` anf `PSJF` do not need slice time.
+They are more likely `FIFO`.
+Anyway, I was on the way to add new policies in kernel `4.17`.
+There are some works, such as [this](https://github.com/GaryChenMesser/os_project1_2018/pull/6/files) and [this](https://github.com/GaryChenMesser/os_project1_2018/pull/8/files).
+However I got the information that we need not modify the kernel.
+So, I didn't do the following work.

+TL;DR 白忙一場了 Orz

 ### System call

 To record the kernel time, at the beginning, we had tried to use `getnstimeofday()` for a long time, but it alway shows error while compiling.
 We have no idea and also open [a question on Stackover Flow](https://stackoverflow.com/questions/50349294/).
 We can't find solution.
 So, we change to use `ktime_get()`, which can compile.
 Just at the moment when I write the report now.
 I got the answer from Stackover Flow.